noahbraue/noahbraue.github.io/index.md

 ## GTFOBins
 *GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.*
 https://gtfobins.github.io/

+## Find SUIDs
+*By using the following command you can enumerate all binaries having SUID permissions.*
+`find / -perm -u=s -type f 2>/dev/null`